metakgp/erp-auto-login/README.md

 ## How to add this extension to Firefox

-This extension can aslo be added to Firefox.
+This extension can also be added to Firefox.
 The steps to follow for the same are:

 1. Download the `erp-auto-login_ff.xpi` file.
 2. Open Firefox and go to `about:addons` or `Ctrl+Shift+A`.